MailTape/MailTape-v1/_posts/2021-02-07-Stefan-Christoff.md

 delectably spliced and diced in post-production.**"**

 <p id="outroduction">That's it for this morning.
 As always, thank you so much for joining us.
-Much love to [Stefan Christoff](https://soundcloud.com/spirodon) for his generous Sunday selections and to [Jason Pridham](https://www.instagram.com/grancharismo/) for this episode's brilliant illustration!</p>
+Much love to [Stefan Christoff](https://soundcloud.com/spirodon) for his generous Sunday selections and to [Jason Pridham](https://www.instagram.com/grancharismo/) for this episode's brilliant illustration, based on a photograph by Nick Schofield.</p>